 - Level 1: where flooding is not a major issue and where development pressures are low.
-The assessment should be sufficiently detailed to allow application of the Sequential Test. - Level 2: where land outside Flood Zones 2 and 3 cannot appropriately accommodate all the necessary development creating the need to apply the NPPF's Exception Test.
+The assessment should be sufficiently detailed to allow application of the Sequential Test. - Level 2: where land outside Flood Zones 2 and 3 (or areas at high risk from other flood sources) cannot appropriately accommodate all the necessary development creating the need to apply the NPPF's Exception Test.
 In these circumstances, the assessment should consider the detailed nature of the flood characteristics within a Flood Zone and assessment of other sources of flooding.